Construction hard hats

 Hats should also be compatible with any other personal protective equipment, e.g. ear defenders or eye protectors.

-Any new head protection bought should be CE-marked to indicate that it complies with the Personal Protective Equipment (EU Directive) Regulations 1992, and with BS EN 397:1995 - Specification for industrial safety helmets.
-They must be maintained in good condition at all times, and should:
+Any new head protection bought should be CE-marked and must be maintained in good condition at all times.
+Construction hard hats should:

 - Be stored in a safe place (on a peg or in a cupboard on site)